reem-shaikh/70DaysOfCode/main/18-12/notes.md

                                                      returns a response
 ```

-2. mysql assess the data and returns a response which gets converted in the API,
+2. mysql assess the data and returns a response
-3. data is now sent in the form of json data which can be intrepreted by website, ios app and android app.
+3. data is now sent in the form of json data (from API- mysql data converted to JSON) which can be intrepreted by website, ios app and android app.
 3. ios app, website and android app can easily access this data in json format

 ```bash